 Also available at the Tauranga Bridge Marina is a public fishing pontoon, which is the floating breakwater.
 This pontoon takes you out into the harbour where you can test your fishing skills.
 The most dominant fish that seems to be caught here is the Kahawai.
 The pontoon has a nice flat surface and is a great place to take the kids out fishing.

 The Tauranga Bridge Marina is located just over the harbour bridge heading towards Mount Maunganui.
-This great fishing spot is within 5 minutes of both Mount Maunganui and Tauranga city shopping centre’s.
+This is a great place to go fishing as there are many fishing spots.
+The bonus is, this marina is within 5 minutes of both Mount Maunganui and Tauranga city shopping centre’s.

 People often come here and fish of one of the boat ramps.
 You can either drop your line in an attempt to catch a spotty or cast out into the channel and try your luck.
 In the channel here, you are most likely to catch Kahawai and Yellow Eyed Mullet.
 Perhaps… the odd Kingfish that swims through.
 If you are seeking a Kingfish, head over to the nearby rocks.
 Listed below.

 30 seconds down the road from Marine Park, is a left turn off down a gravel road where you will come across an area to park.
 To the right is a track you can walk along until you reach the rocks.
-Choose a spot along the rocks and give it a go.
+Choose from a number of fishing spots along the rocks and give it a go.
 Here you can fish off into the channel where you are most likely to catch Kahawai, Snapper and maybe a Kingfish.

-Have a go at fishing off the shore near the Otumoetai train bridge.
+Have a go at fishing off the shore near the Otumoetai train bridge in Tauranga, New Zealand.
 This is a great place to cast your line.
 Just before high tide or as the tide is going out is best.
 However, there can tend to be a bit of seaweed.
 Cast your line into the channel and test your luck at trying to catch Kahawai, Snapper and Yellow Eyed Mullet.

-If you tend to like and enjoy river fishing, Wairoa river is a place where you can try for a bite.
+If you tend to avoid the likes of a fishing trip but enjoy river fishing, Wairoa river is a place where you can try for a bite.
 Park along side the river and find a posse or take a kayak and head out onto the water to see what you can catch.
 Most likely catch is Yellow Eyed Mullet.